-1. You have no large assets and
+- You have no large assets.

-2. In 2018 you make less than:
+- In 2018, you made less than:

-- 51,950* with 3 people in your household*
+- $51,950* with 3 people in your household*

-- 41,150* with 2 people in your household*
+- $41,150* with 2 people in your household*

-- 30,350* with 1 person in your household*
+- $30,350* with 1 person in your household*

 What Can I Do If I May Qualify For Streamlined Equitable Spouse Relief?

 The reason for this is that IRS frequently argues that taxpayers “should have known” that their spouse didn’t pay or reported their tax liability incorrectly.
 Critical to a successful claim is the knowledge and experience that allows you to avoid and defend yourself against the possible IRS attack on your credibility.

-Additionally, on more than one occasion, a federal judge has chastised the IRS for not following their own guidelines while reviewing claims.
+Additionally, on more than one occasion, a federal judge has chastised the IRS for not following its own guidelines while reviewing claims.
 A professional will ensure that your one chance to ask for relief is done correctly and that the IRS properly reviews it.

 Finally, state and district rules about Innocent Spouse Relief and Equitable Relief can vary.
-Due to the Golsen rule, the court can rule differently about two identical claims because the case history in their federal districts is different.
+Due to the Golsen rule, the court can rule differently about two identical claims.
+The case history in their federal districts is different.

 While this is unlikely to happen the issue is worth being aware of.
-A professional will help you coordinate multiple claims so they are submitted in the most advantageous order as well as advise you on any district-specific issues.
+A professional can help you coordinate multiple claims so they are submitted in the most advantageous order as well as advise you on any district-specific issues.